-coefficient of remittances (not reported) is positive and statistically significant in many of the regressions.
-For 1 percent of GDP in remittances, there is an associated rise in GDP of 0.4 percentage points, a rise in consumption of 0.8 percentage points, a rise in investment of 0.15 percentage points, and a rise in imports of 1 percentage point.
+Column 3 of Table 4 repeats the key results of column 2 in Table 2, controlling for remittances as a share of GDP as an additional right-hand-side variable.
+The coefficient of remittances (not reported) is positive and statistically significant in many of the regressions: for one percent of GDP in remittances, there is an associated rise in GDP of 0.4 percentage points, in consumption of 0.8 percentage points, in investment of 0.15 percentage points, and in imports of 1 percentage point.
 These associations, combined with the finding in Section II that our instrument picks up a small bump in remittances, lead to an unsurprising series of small changes to the coefficient estimates as reported in the table.
-The (statistically insignificant) effect of aid on growth and exports disappear.
-The positive effect on investment goes away.
-The effect on consumption and imports remain large and statistically significant, but reduced in magnitude.
-And, an effect on government spending (unaffected by remittances) becomes apparent at the 10 percent significance level.
+The (statistically insignificant) effect of aid on growth and exports disappear; the positive effect on investment goes away; the effect on consumption and imports remain large and statistically significant, but reduce in magnitude; and an effect on government spending (unaffected by remittances) becomes apparent at the 10-percent significance level.

-Given the potential endogeneity of simply controlling for remittances, in column 4, we repeat our analysis, this time instrumenting for aid and remittances combined (and without remittances as a control).
+Given the potential endogeneity of simply controlling for remittances, in column 4 we repeat our analysis, this time instrumenting for aid and remittances combined (and without remittances as a control).
 The results change little from column 3.
-Of course, some of this may be driven by the new (reduced) sample coverage of the remittance variable.
-So, in column 5, we rerun our original specification on the sample in columns 3 and 4.
+Of course, some of this may be driven by the new (reduced) sample coverage of the remittance variable, so in column 5 we rerun our original specification on the sample in columns 3 and 4.
 The contrast is instructive.
 Most of the differences in the coefficients compared with Table 2 are the result of the reduced data availability from the 1970s.
-That said, better accounting for remittances does lower the coefficient estimates of the effect of aid on consumption and imports by up to one-third, consistent with a direct effect of remittances on those two variables.
+That said, better accounting for remittances does lower the coefficient estimates of aid's effect on consumption and imports by up to one third, consistent with a direct effect of remittances on those two variables.